DanielBrechner/hurrdat_co2/README.md

-# hurrdat_co2
-Comparing Hurricane/Typhoon data from 1851-2015 with global CO2 emissions to evaluate a possible correlation
+# Comparing Hurricane data from 1851-2015 with global CO2 emissions to evaluate a possible correlation

  # Some background information on Hurricanes